broadreach/JS-Lightbox/README.md

 # JS-Lightbox
 Basic lightbox functionality without jQuery.

-This is a set of scripts and styles that implements a pretty basic lightbox effect for displaying larger versions of thumbnail images.
+This implements a pretty basic lightbox effect for displaying larger versions of thumbnail images.
 Include a thumbnail by giving it a "lightbox-photo" class.
 Captions can be added by using a "data-caption" attribute.
 Because of the way I initially used this, the full-size image gets appended to a `div` with "column-wrapper" id, but this can be easily changed depending on how your page is set up.

 Your HTML should look something like this: